buehlems/sma_web/README.md

 Currently the code consumes 36kb including the debug code.
 If you remove the debug code it shrinks to 27kB.
 So it should fit on an smaller Arduino device.

 For development I recommend to install a local web server.
 I am using Abyss Web Server.
-It is relatively simple to setup and support CGI scripts.
+It is relatively simple to setup and supports CGI scripts.
 To test my TCP/IP Sockets I use TCP/IP builder: http://www.drk.com.ar/builder.php Without this tool I would never have been able to debug my HTML client.
 The final application I have installed at a public web hoster.